bradyvercher/rocketeer/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Intial release to the WordPress.org repo.
+* Initial release in the WordPress.org repo.